 - And on and on.

-We are finite – we have to be, because that’s what it means to be created … in order to not, ourselves, be God.
+We are finite – we have to be, because that’s what it means to be created.
+All beings which are not God were created by God and are necessarily finite.

 We are weak – because that’s another way of saying “finite.”
 Plus, this is clearly, vividly demonstrated when we in any sense compare ourselves to the Almighty God who made us.